DON’T MISS THE REDFISH VISITOR CENTER & GALLERY!

-The focus of the Redfish Center & Gallery is interpretive and educational programs.
+The focus of the Redfish Visitor Center & Gallery is interpretive and educational programs.
 Our team of Naturalists offers a variety of educational programs every day.
 Come and learn about local flora, fauna, ecology, and geology.
-Join us for evening programs at the amphitheater.
-Daily nature hikes and boat tours are offered for all ages.
-Junior Ranger and Wilderness Explorer Programs will engage young people in the who, what, where, when, and why of the region.
-Visit our ‘Discovery Stations’ around the lake and environs.

 Experience another side of Redfish Lake at the Redfish Gallery.
 Idaho artists use their talent to interpret the region.
 Some of the artists include:

-The Redfish Center & Gallery has the following amenities
+The Redfish Visitor Center & Gallery has the following amenities:

-- 24 hour Wi-Fi “hotspot”, with free Internet service (including public access computers during business hours) in a comfortable lounge with a view of the lake.
+- 24 hour Wi-Fi “hotspot”, with free Internet service in a comfortable lounge with a view of the lake.

 - A large multi-use room has replaced the old diorama exhibit space.
 It serves as a gallery highlighting photography and art from local artists; for viewing or purchase.
 (A portion of proceeds are retained to support the Center’s interpretative mission).
 This room seats up to 140 people, and may be rented for events and meetings.

 Do you have an amazing photo taken in the Sawtooth National Recreation Area?
-Enter it in our photo contest!
+Enter it in our photo contest by September 1, 2021 and be eligible for a prize!
 Entry is free and the contest is open to any nonprofessional photographers.
 There are three categories: Scenery, Wildlife and People in Nature.
-Individuals can submit up to three photos, one in each category.
-Members of SIHA can submit up to two photos in each category.
-Ask us about membership at the Visitor Center!
-Submissions accepted until August 25, 2016.
-Call 208-774-3376 or email email@example.com with questions.
+Individuals can submit up to three photos to email@example.com.
+Call 208-774-3376 with any questions.
 We can’t wait to see your photographs!

 2016 Photo Contest Winners